NA-MIC/ProjectWeek/PW28_2018_GranCanaria/Projects/STIM_ICM_Project/README.md

 1. Epi-Plan Slicer Plug-in.
 Describe it in 1-2 sentences.
 2. PyDBS PostOperative Repport Plug-in .
 Describe it in 1-2 sentences.
-3. MrTrix Traking On PyDBS Plug-ins.
+3. MrTrix Tracking on PyDBS.
 Describe it in 1-2 sentences.

 ## Approach and Plan